Redllamaaa/Red-Tickets/README.md

 - **Per-Server Configuration** - Each server can customize:
   - Support role
   - Ticket categories
-  - Notification channels
+  - Logging channels
   - Embed colors and messages
   - Panel images
-- **Ticket Notifications** - Get notified in a dedicated channel when tickets are created/closed
+- **Ticket Loggings** - Get notified in a dedicated channel when tickets are created/closed
 - **User DMs** - Automatically DM users when their tickets are closed
 - **Database Storage** - SQLite database for persistent ticket numbering and server configs
 - **Cooldown Protection** - Prevents ticket spam